macienrique/front-test/README.md

 A front-end application developed with ReactJS by Enrique Macias.
+It showcases how you can develop and style an application using React without depending too much on external dependencies.

 ## Available Scripts